-One of the troubling things about remote PC access is the idea that if you can access your work computer from home, someone else may be able to as well.
-That’s why we closely investigated the security available with each of these platforms.
-We considered the strength and ease of setup for the security features of each platform.
-All of the software allow you to customize the security settings on your remote session.
-These features typically include blanking the screen of host machine while you are accessing it, locking the keyboard and mouse, and disconnecting if the session becomes inactive for too long.
-You can adjust these features as well as create or change credentials to access either the program's dashboard or remote computer.
+Each program allows you to customize the security settings for your remote session.
+These features typically include blanking the screen of the host machine while you access it, locking the keyboard and mouse, and automatically disconnecting if the session is inactive for too long.
+You can adjust these features and create or change credentials to access either the program's dashboard or the remote computer.

-Secure transmissions are necessary when working with remote computers, especially when you are using them to access sensitive or proprietary information.
+Secure transmissions are necessary when you're trying to remotely access another computer, especially when accessing sensitive or proprietary information.
 The industry standard is 128-bit encryption, but more financial and government institutions are moving toward 256 bits.
 Both encryption methods offer more than enough security.
 The 128-bit encryption protects you from outside attacks and maintains your performance.
-While the 256-bit encryption offers more security, likely more than you will ever need, it affects performance due to the longer encryption.
-Your motivation to use remote access software should help determine the level of security you need.
+While the 256-bit encryption offers more security, likely more than you will ever need, the longer encryption affects performance.
+Your reason for using remote access software should help determine the level of security you need.

-Passwords are a given for any remote PC access software, so we checked for IP filtering so that you can block access from specific computers even if the person has the password.
-This feature is particularly helpful in protecting businesses from former employees gaining access after their employment ends.
-Locking screens and keyboards so those near the remote PC cannot see what is going on allows you to work in privacy even when your computer is in an open office.
-An automatic time-out feature protects your computer from someone accessing it should you or an employee forget to log out from a session.
-Our security setup score takes all these features into account along with the ease of setting them up and changing them.
+Passwords are a given for remote PC access software, so many companies offer a second layer of security, such as IP filtering.
+This gives you the ability to block access from specific computers, even if they use a valid password.
+This feature is particularly helpful in protecting businesses from former employees gaining access to unauthorized information.
+Locking the host screen and keyboard lets you work in privacy when your host computer is in an open office.
+An automatic timeout feature protects your computer from someone accessing it, should you or an employee forget to log out from a session.
+We took these features into account when selecting our best picks, along with the ease of setting them up and changing them.

 What Can Remote PC Access Software Do for Me?